Teaming up with Million Metres

 A 284 hectare headland and river valley in between Palliser Bay and Wellington Harbour, Baring Head is a scenic reserve that includes the lower reaches of the Wainuiomata River – a listed Water of National Importance.
 A long term project, community group Friends of Baring Head, aims to plant cabbage trees, harakeke, toetoe and ngaio along the Wainuiomata River over the next 10 years.

-Planting will take place between May and September next year, when there’s enough moisture in the ground to help new plants get established.
+Planting will take place between June and September this year, when there’s enough moisture in the ground to help new plants get established.

 As part of the action, T+T staff members will be getting their hands dirty, joining planting days across the country.